-5. Forecasting the increase of life expectancy
+5 Forecasting the increase of life expectancy

 It is very important for governments and their social security systems to have scenarios of life expectancy of their populations.
-They have to anticipate and prepare for what is coming and encourage the many actors that will be affected to anticipate and adapt to change.
+They have to anticipate and to prepare for what is coming, encourage the many actors that will be affected to anticipate and adapt to change.
 However, demographic forecasting [as opposed to just offering projections] can be a difficult exercise and it is very common for economists and scientists to get it wrong.
 A new approach is combining a series of scenarios, based on historical data and current understandings of modern healthcare, but excluding the latest technological improvements out of the model.
 Another attempt are the Washington Longevity scenarios for 2030, focusing on potential technological advancements.
-Because of its many central uncertainties this model is highly speculative.
+Because of its many uncertainties this model is highly speculative.

-Based on the paper "Future life expectancy in 35 industrialized countries: projections with a Bayesian model ensemble" by Vasilis Kontis, James E Bennett, Colin D Mathers, Guangquan Li, Kyle Foreman, and Prof Majid Ezzati, the first model encompasses 21 different forecasting models with weighted probabilities, to forecast the life expectancy increase between 2010 and 2030 in 35 high-income countries.
-This probabilistic model is called Bayesian model averaging (BMA) and is increasingly used for weather and climate forecasts.
+Based on the paper "Future life expectancy in 35 industrialized countries: projections with a Bayesian model ensemble" by Kontis et al. (2017), the first model encompasses 21 different forecasting models with weighted probabilities, to forecast the life expectancy increase between 2010 and 2030 in 35 high-income countries.
+This probabilistic model known as Bayesian model averaging (BMA) is increasingly used for weather and climate forecasts.
 It does not restrict itself to one theoretical model.
 Instead it encompasses on a broad range of views.
-For instance, both the optimistic model predicting a continuous increase in life expectancy at a similar rate as the one witnessed for the past two centuries, and the pessimistic model predicting life expectancy to stall due to obesity and other health hazards, are included.
+For instance, both the optimistic model predicting a continuous increase in life expectancy at a similar rate as the one witnessed for the past two

-Figure 2: Posterior distribution of projected change in life expectancy at birth from 2010 to 2030 (Kontis et al. Lancet 2017; 389:1323-11335)
+Figure 2: Posterior distribution of projected change in life expectancy at birth from 2010 to 2030 Source: Kontis et al., 2017

-As can be seen on figure 2, the likelihood that life expectancy continues to increase is very high.
-The authors even state that there is a 65% chance that life expectancy for women increases in all 35 countries, and an 85% chance for men.
-South Korea leads in term of gains both for men, with a second place, and women, with the first spot.
+As can be seen in figure 2, the likelihood that life expectancy continues to increase is very high.
+The authors state that there is a 65% chance that life expectancy for women increases in all 35 countries, and an 85% chance for men.
+South Korea leads in terms of gains both for men, with a second place, and women, with the first spot.
 The life expectancy at birth for South Korean women in 2030 is expected to be higher than 86.7 years with a 90% probability, and higher than 90 years with a 57% probability, placing South Korea not only as the winner in term of gains, but even in absolute terms.
-Overall, the expected average gain remains below 5 years for women and very close to 5 years for men.
-The pessimistic forecast for women is still a solid increase of around 2 years, while the positive forecast exceeds the 5-year threshold in most countries, even reaching 10 years in 4 countries.
-For men, the pessimistic forecast is also an increase of around 2 years, though slightly superior to the one observed for women.
-The optimistic forecast all exceeds the 5-year threshold and a 10-year increase is possible in more than 10 countries, even though it is very unlikely.